etiennecha/master_code/README.md

 ### Physician fees and locations in Paris

-The code_physicians_france folder contains the code used to collect, process and analyse data described in:
+The code_physicians_france folder contains code used to collect, process and analyse data described in:

 - Physician fees and locations in Paris ([Note](https://github.com/etiennecha/master_code/blob/master/papers/french_physicians/report.pdf))